 Let’s start by talking a little about the nature of prophesy in the Old Testament, and how to understand it.
 In particular, let’s talk about the more-rare aspect of prophecy, that of speaking of future events.
 You might think that it’s quite clear when someone is speaking in the future or in the past, but when we come to prophesy and ancient Hebrew, it’s not the case.
 There are at least two reasons for this, one that we might call grammatical and the other what we might call contextual or interpretational.

 In English, we clearly distinguish between the timeframe of a statement, whether it is past, present, future.
-These are our basic English tenses, though we can also get into things like future perfect, and preterit and so on.
+These are our basic tenses, though we can also get into things like future perfect, and preterit and so on.
 The majority view of ancient Hebrew is that it has no tenses, only aspect.
-Aspect is tricky to explain, but describes whether an action is viewed as an ongoing-process or an event.
+Aspect is tricky to explain, but describes whether an action is viewed as an ongoing-process or a point-in-time event.
 In English, this is the difference between “I was eating” and “I ate.”
 Both of those sentences are past tense, but with different aspect.
-Hebrew does not have different verb forms to indicate whether something is past present or future.
+Hebrew does not have different verb forms to indicate whether something is past, present, or future.
 In terms of grammar, it has only 2 verb forms.
 The exact same form may indicate past, present or future.
 How do you determine, then, whether we’re talking about past present or future?
 Primarily through syntax and context, but these aren’t absolute.
-Consequently, it’s often ambiguous if Isaiah is speaking of something that in his day had already happened, was then happening, or was yet to happen in the future.
+Consequently, it’s often hard for us to tell if Isaiah is speaking of something that in his day had already happened, was then happening, or was yet to happen in the future.

 Let’s take an example.
 Nephi quotes several chapters of Isaiah, and gives them a particular interpretation.
 He also tells us fairly explicitly that he is REinterpreting and REapplying Isaiah, putting him in a different context than Isaiah likely intended.
 This is what 1 Nephi 19:23 means, when he says “I did liken all scriptures unto us, that it might be for our profit and learning.”